huaweicodelabs/Maps-utils-android/README.md

 ## Support

-If you have any questions or comments during use, welcome to make suggestions or exchange here: https://github.com/huaweicodelabs/Maps-utils-android/issues
+If you have any questions or suggestions, please visit the following link to give your suggestions or contact us: https://github.com/huaweicodelabs/Maps-utils-android/issues

 ## License

 Apache License 2.0

-map_services_java is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The Java Client sample code is licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).